fioritracker/help/docs/index.md

 # Free Documentation Assistant
-📚💨 Automate your documentation preparation with Fiori Tracker.
+Automate your documentation preparation with Fiori Tracker 📚💨

 Documentation is the superior power of remote teams.
 The most successful remote working teams will be the ones that effectively translate the spoken to written.